mlan/docker-gitweb/README.md

 ### Gitolite configuration

-We start by assuming that the volume `test-repo-data`, which will hold all git repository data, is mounted by the gitolite container at the flowing location: `test-repo-data:/var/lib/git`.
+We start by assuming that the volume `test-repo-data`, which will hold all git repository data, is mounted by the Gitolite container at the flowing location: `test-repo-data:/var/lib/git`.
 This volume is now also mounted, read-only is sufficient, by the `mlan/gitweb` container.
-To allow gitweb to locate the repositories, the environment variables are set to: `PROJECTROOT=/var/lib/git/repositories` and `PROJECTS_LIST=/var/lib/git/projects.list`, see docker-compose file above and example below.
+To allow Gitweb to locate the repositories, the environment variables are set to: `PROJECTROOT=/var/lib/git/repositories` and `PROJECTS_LIST=/var/lib/git/projects.list`, see docker-compose file above and example below.

 ```bash
 docker run -d --name test-gitweb -v test-repo-data:/var/lib/git:ro -e PROJECTROOT=/var/lib/git/repositories -e PROJECTS_LIST=/var/lib/git/projects.list -p 127.0.0.1:8080:80 mlan/gitweb